souvikcseiitk/gate_cse_gpt/README.md

 * Once you're using Docker, you'll see `VMMem` draining a lot of your battery.
 * VMMem.exe is a host process that hosts Docker containers and other virtual machines on the system.
 * Docker do not get terminated once you click the close button.
 Switch it off from the app tray in the bottom right of the taskbar.
-Looks like this ( ^ ).
+Looks like this ( ^ ). `Right click on the docker icon and click Quit Docker Desktop`